 - Are ground rules and assumptions identified?
 Because some information will be unknown, cost estimates are bound by constraints, which include ground rules and assumptions.
 Identify: (a) risks associated with assumptions; (b) budget constraints; (c) inflation rates and their source; (d) dependencies on other organizational entities; (e) the effect on the estimate if assumptions are wrong; (f) items excluded from the estimate (with explanation); (f) the effect on cost and schedule if assumptions about technology are wrong.

 2. Well-documented.
 Your cost estimate should capture in writing items such as the source and significance of the data you use, your calculations, and your rationale for choosing a particular estimating method.
 Additionally, you should capture information used in the cost estimate so that you can trace the estimate back to, and verify it against, their sources.
 Finally, management needs to review, accept, and have confidence in your process for deriving the cost estimate.
-Some questions:

 - Are program characteristics defined?
 Reliable estimates require understanding the key characteristics of the program/project, including documented requirements, purpose, technical characteristics, development plan, acquisition strategy, operational plan, and risk.
 The less such information is known, the more assumptions must be made, thus increasing the risk associated with the estimate.